State and Parameter Estimation for a Neural Model of Local Field Potentials: Nested particle filter for the Radon transformed cortical data

 In contrast, $A$ and $f$ exhibit a more oscillatory behaviour.
 From an initialization of $15$, the posterior mean estimate of $A$ settles, to a first approximation, into oscillatory phases type $A(t) = \bar A + \tilde A(t)$.
 We note that $\bar A$ changes value across Radon angles, while $\tilde A(t)$ seems to have comparable temporal frequency.
 We also see abrupt changes in $A(t)$ at the onset of the slow wave sleep (SWS) episode.

 In particular, the magnitudes $\bar A$ for angles $60^{\circ}$ and $90^{\circ}$ (\Cref{fig:60_I,fig:90_I}) are higher than those for angles $0^{\circ}$ and $150^{\circ}$ (\Cref{fig:0_I,fig:150_I}).
-This is expected since the horizontal line integrals that correspond to the radon transform for $\alpha=90^{\circ}$ have more pixels than the vertical ones, and therefore receive on average more input.
-Moreover, the global time trace $A(t)$ captures the dynamics of the amplitude of the observations as illustrated in \Cref{fig:envelope_amp}.
+This is expected since the horizontal line integrals that correspond to the radon transform for $\alpha=90^{\circ}$ have more pixels than the vertical ones, and therefore receive on average more input. { For $\alpha=0^\circ$, the filter starts with a wide $2\sigma$ band that narrows as the filter accumulates information, without a noticeable difference between sleep stages.
+For the other angles, the $2\sigma$ band widens between $300\mathrm{s}$ and $500\mathrm{s}$, which corresponds to the transition from the undefined sleep stage to SWS.
+For the rest of the observation window, the $2\sigma$ band remains moderate.} Moreover, the global time trace $A(t)$ captures the dynamics of the amplitude of the observations as illustrated in \Cref{fig:envelope_amp}.
 The figure displays the posterior mean of $A(t)$ averaged over ten runs for $\alpha=60^{\circ}$ and the envelope of the one-dimensional observations at $r=5.4\mathrm{mm}$ for the same angle.
-The envelope was extracted using a moving root mean square with window length of $100$ discrete time points corresponding to $20\mathrm{s}$. \Cref{fig:envelope_amp} shows how $A$ is closely linked to the dynamics of the envelope and how the peaks of the two match, supporting the conclusion that our choice of the stimulus $I(t;\theta,0)$ is suitable to act as a driving term to the observed neural activity patterns.
+The envelope was extracted using a moving root mean square with window length of $100$ discrete time points corresponding to $20\mathrm{s}$. \Cref{fig:envelope_amp} shows how $A$ is closely linked to the dynamics of the envelope and how the peaks of the two match, { supporting the conclusion that our choice of the forcing $I(t;\theta,0)$ is suitable to act as a forcing term to the observed neural activity patterns.}